Micah Reum has a bachelor's degree in exercise science. He is a certified personal trainer and is passionate about health and fitness.

 Your metabolism will speed up, as it works to bring down your heart rate and bring oxygen to the body during intense exercises.
 The post oxygen consumption factor will last you hours after you finish your workout.
 Once you get a healthy routine together of building muscle and working the post oxygen consumption factor to speed up that metabolism, your body will be burning calories left and right.
 It becomes so beautiful, that your body will be burning calories while you are at work, watching tv, or sleeping at night!
 You'll even burn calories on the days that you don't workout!
 If you don't understand how any of these things I just mentioned work, don't worry.
 All you have to understand is that they work for your benefit of burning calories and destroying unwanted fat.

 There are a lot of different options for HIIT.
 All you need to do is find a workout that you can perform that will allow you to utilize different intensities and, in turn, different heart rates.
-Examples consist of running sprints, swimming sprints, spin class, bike riding (with intervals), kick boxing, circuit weight lifting training, and more.
+Examples consist of running sprints, swimming sprints, spin class, bike riding (with intervals), kickboxing, circuit weight lifting training, and more.
 You can get creative.
-Just make sure you're following the high intensities guidelines of working those different heart rates.
+Just make sure you're following the high intensities guidelines for working those different heart rates.

 © 2017 Micah Reum